This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Low-fat dinner for the win!

-And don’t forget about all of the gorgeeeeoussss veggies that are packed in here.
+Don’t forget about all of the gorgeeeeoussss veggies that are packed in here.

-I strayed from tradition very little in this department.
+I strayed very little from tradition in this department.
 I loved the symbolism in the dish;

 The dark shiitake mushrooms and beef represent the kidneys, the red chili, kimchi, and carrots symbolize the heart.
 Zucchini, cucumber, and spinach represent the liver, and for the lungs, white bean sprouts and rice.
 Finally, the yellow egg in the center is symbolic of the stomach.